-Here at Redbud Soil Company we specialize in no-till organic living soil.
-Our premium soil blend is specifically designed for indoor cannabis growers, but works just as well with potted vegetables, herbs, and the like.
+Here at Redbud Soil Company we specialize in organic no-till living soils.
+Our premium soil blend is specifically designed for indoor cannabis growers, but works just as well with potted vegetables, hemp, herbs, and the like.
 All of our soil is mixed in small batches, and hand crafted in our Oklahoma City location.

 As the marijuana industry has progressed soil companies have jumped in to try to steal your hard earned money.
 These companies use inferior inputs, and use next to no soil amendments, in a soil that is only designed to make it through one cycle if you are lucky.
 This is why so many “organic soil growers” that use commercial soil end up relying on bottled nutrients.
 Without them their yields and quality would be non-existent.

 Municipal compost is made from yard waste, and tree waste from cities and counties.
 The amount of chemicals sprayed on the average Americans lawn is nothing that you would want to include in your no-till garden.
 So why would composting this be OK to add to your soil?
-Dairy cow compost from non-organic factory farms is filled with hormones, and antibiotics which the cows are pumped full of to keep them “healthy” enough to produce milk.
-This to is composted and then used in bags of soil.
 Composted poultry manure from non-organic farms will typically contain high levels of arsenic.
 Arsenic is added to the poultry feed to kill rats and mice, and this arsenic transfers into their waste and is then composted down.

 Questionable soil amendments use to be the norm.
 Blood meal and bone meal were the standard for the old “super soil” days.
 This was long before anyone asked what the farm animals were fed, what hormones were injected into them, and what life long antibiotics they were on.
 Feather meal from non-organic sources has the same issue that poultry compost has.
 They both contain high levels of arsenic.
 Used in conjunction, poultry compost and feather meal could make your plants end up containing higher than allowable arsenic levels which will then transfer into the finished product.